Tequila Corralejo Reposado

 Corralejo’s Hacienda was founded in 1566 by Spanish rulers and in 1755 first began producing Tequila.
 The hacienda and brand itself are symbols of Independence and Pride of Mexico.
-It is one of the oldest Tequila’s to produced in Mexico and the birthplace of Father Miguel Hidalgo who is recongised as one of the major contributing figures to Mexico’s Independece in 1821.
+It is one of the oldest Tequilas produced in Mexico and the birthplace of Father Miguel Hidalgo who is recognised as one of the major contributing figures to Mexico’s Independence in 1821.

 How It Is Made

-It takes 7 – 12 years to grow Blue Weber agave in the privately-owned Fields in Penjamo, Guanajuato.
-The 100% Blue Agave is slowly cooked in stone clay ovens (called Horno’s) for 36 hours.
-It is then cooked via steam pressure inside the traditional stone hornos.
+It takes 7 – 12 years to grow Blue Weber agave in Corralejo’s privately-owned Fields in Penjamo, Guanajuato.
+The 100% Blue Agave is slowly cooked with steam in stone clay ovens (called Horno’s) for 36 hours.

-Once the agave is cooked to a lovely caramel brown colour, it is then milled through shredders and crushers to extract the sweat juice at between 11 and 12 brix (a sweetness measure).
-This extracted juice is then pumped into the fermentation vats where a further 36 to 40 hours of fermentation occurs.
-The fermentation tanks have a capacity of 19,000 litres and at an approximate temperature of 30-35 degrees celsius, combined with the addition of lab created yeasts, we see the sugars, fibres and oxygen combine to create alcohol.
-Once the fermentation process is complete the fermented juice commences its next step of distillation.
+Once the agave is cooked to a lovely caramel brown colour, it is then milled through shredders and crushers to extract the sweet juice at between 11 and 12 Brix (a sweetness measure).
+This extracted juice is then pumped into the fermentation vats where a further 36 hours of fermentation occurs in large stainless steel tanks.

-All Corralejo Tequila see’s double distillation, the first, in a column still, the second, is in alembic copper pot stills.
-What sets Corralejo apart from other tequila producers is the use of the Charentais distillation method, it is completely unique to Corralejo.
-This distillation method is centuries old, and perfected by the French, for the exclusive use in making Cognac.
+All Corralejo Tequila sees double distillation, the first, in a column still, the second is in alembic copper pot stills.
+What sets Corralejo apart from other tequila producers is the use of the Charentais distillation method, it is unique to Corralejo.
+This distillation method is centuries old, and perfected by the French, for exclusive use in making Cognac.
 Charentais distillation is proven to extract the maximum flavour and aroma’s during distillation.
-Corralejo Reposado see’s 4 months of aging in French, American and Mexican oak barrels before being bottled.
+Corralejo Reposado sees 4 months of ageing in French, American and Mexican oak barrels before being bottled.